tamimology/synology-to-ubuntu-migration/README.md

 1. Execute `sudoedit /etc/ssh/sshd_config`
 2. Uncomment, by removing the `#` at the beginning of the line that says `Port 54747`
 3. Replace the number 54747 with the desired port you are after, i.e. 1111
+4. check it has been changed by executing `sudo netstat -lntp | grep ssh`

   Lastly, log off and SSH again with the newly assigned port